ALM-Rangers/Guidance/src/DevOps/phase-rollout-with-rings.md

 ### How do we know that a change can be deployed to the next ring?

 Your goal should be to have a consistent checklist for the users approving a release.
-See [aka.ms/vsarDoD](https://aka.ms/vsarDoD) for an example definition of done.
+See [aka.ms/vsarDoD](https://aka.ms/vsarDoD) for an example definition of done checklist.

 ### How long do we wait before we push a change to the next ring?

 There is no fixed duration or "cool off" period.
 It depends on how long it takes for you to complete all release validations successfully.
 In our environment changes are automatically delivered to the **Canaries** and as quickly as possible to the **Early Adopters**.
-Our objective is to gather telemetry and feedback from **Canaries** and **Early Adopters**, working in different and geographically distributed environments.
+Our objective is to gather telemetry and feedback from **Canaries** and **Early Adopters**, working in different and geographically distributed environments as quickly as possible.

 ### How do you manage a hotfix?